azdavis/millet/docs/diagnostics.md

 This is documentation for all the diagnostics Millet can emit, and what they mean.

+If you're here, you may have followed a diagnostic code link from your editor.
+To turn off the hint about clicking those links in VS Code, set `millet.server.diagnostics.moreInfoHint.enable` to false.

 ## 1001

 Millet failed to perform file or directory I/O with the filesystem.
 It could be that the path in question: